SansGuidon/bookmarks/README.md

 * [Xerius](https://brutonetto.xerius.be) - :fr: [BE] Devenir indépendant : Simulez votre tarif journalier en tant qu'indépendant / Calculateur de Brut-Net
 * [Downdetector](https://downdetector.com) - offers a realtime overview of status information and outages for all kinds of services. | online monitoring of your favorite services
 * [Sven Taylor](https://www.techspot.com/news/80729-complete-list-alternatives-all-google-products.html) - (2019) The complete list of alternatives to all Google products | Parallel universe for the super security conscious
 * [Maxime Blondel](https://www.maddyness.com/2018/04/04/100-outils-pour-lancer-sa-startup-sans-developpeur-ni-graphiste-et-presque-sans-argent/) - (2018) :fr: [FR] (2018) 100 outils pour lancer sa startup sans développeur ni graphiste (et presque sans argent)
 * [Guesstimate](https://www.getguesstimate.com/models) - free models and tools for modeling things that aren't certain.
 You can forecast your earnings from a new venture, predict the amount of time completing a big project will take, or experiment with scientific theories.
 People have used it to optimize video games, understand lottery payoffs, and estimate the costs of childcare.
+* [Theory Maps](https://www.theorymaps.org/) - Theory mapping is a technique for visually outlining scientific theory.
+It allows researchers to concretely display interrelations between concepts, which provides for rapid communication and easy evaluation of ideas.
+Theory mapping was developed to emphasize that good science requires both reliable methods and rigorous theory.
+The technique is described in the following forthcoming article at Perspectives on Psychological Science.

 # Gaming :video_game:
 * [BoardGameGeek](https://boardgamegeek.com/) - most complete board game database that holds tons of reviews, images and videos
 * [IsThereAnyDeal.com](https://isthereanydeal.com/) - keep track of the best deals for video games you'd like to play